qu-romana/Hayat-AI-RAG-Emergency-Guidance-Hajj-Pilgrims/README.md

 | v3 | Cosine similarity — IndexFlatIP + normalization | **84.6% (44/52)** |
 | v4 | Clarification dialogue — simulated upper bound* | 90.4% (47/52) |

 *90.4% represents the upper bound assuming users correctly answer clarifying questions for ambiguous pairs. **84.6% is the verified baseline** without any clarification dialogue.

+> **Note:** Evaluation was conducted on the
+> original 17-protocol system.
+Knowledge base
+> has since been expanded to 20 protocols
+> with addition of Head Injury, Severe Bleeding,
+> and Burns protocols based on ANZCOR clinical
+> guidelines and Cureus 2022 Hajj trauma research.

 ### Failure Analysis